kcl-lang/kcl-openapi/README.md

 ## KCL OpenAPI Spec

-The [KCL OpenAPI Spec](https://kcl-lang.io/docs/reference/cli/openapi/spec) defines a complete specification of how OpenAPI objects are mapping to KCL language elements.
+The [KCL OpenAPI Spec](https://kcl-lang.io/docs/reference/cli/openapi/spec) defines a complete specification of how OpenAPI objects are mapped to KCL language elements.

 ## Ask for help